tionis/patchwork/README.md

   Useful for collecting data from multiple sources where you want to control who can read.
 - **`/u/{username}/**`**: User namespace - controlled by ACL lists.
   Access is controlled by YAML ACL files stored in Forgejo/Gitea repositories that specify which tokens can access which paths.
+Includes notification endpoints (`/_/ntfy`) for sending alerts and messages.
 - **`/huproxy/{user}/{host}/{port}`**: HTTP-to-TCP WebSocket proxy for tunneling SSH and other protocols.
 Based on Google's HUProxy project, this endpoint provides WebSocket tunneling primarily for SSH connections.
 Uses token-based authentication